 Furthermore, DKSH continues to transfer risks by securing adequate insurance coverage.
 Today, centrally managed and supervised insurance programs are in place to protect our asset base against significant losses and negative effects from business interruption.

-As an international company operating in 36 countries, DKSH's Board of Directors has committed itself to maintaining the highest standards of integrity and transparency in its governance.
+As an international company operating in 37 markets, DKSH's Board of Directors has committed itself to maintaining the highest standards of integrity and transparency in its governance.
 In this, it is guided by the "Swiss Code of Best Practice" and the "Directive on Information Relating to Corporate governance" (DCG) by SIX Swiss Exchange.

 Corporate Governance describes how our management is organized and how this is put into practice.
 It ultimately aims to lead us to success by protecting the interests of our shareholders while at the same time creating value for all stakeholders.
 Good Corporate Governance seeks to balance entrepreneurship, control and transparency, while supporting the company with efficient decision-making processes.